dflook/python-minifier/README.md

 $ pip install python-minifier
 ```

 Note that python-minifier depends on the python interpreter for parsing source code,
-so install using a version of python appropriate for your source.
+and outputs source code compatible with the version of the interpreter it is run with.

+This means that if you minify code written for Python 3.11 using python-minifier running with Python 3.12,
+the minified code may only run with Python 3.12.

 python-minifier runs with and can minify code written for Python 2.7 and Python 3.3 to 3.12.